chicio/ID3TagEditor/README.md

 ![ID3TagEditor: A swift library to read and modify ID3 Tag of any mp3 file](https://raw.githubusercontent.com/chicio/ID3TagEditor/master/Assets/icon-logo-background.png
 "ID3TagEditor: A swift library to read and modify ID3 Tag of any mp3 file")

 A swift library to read and modify ID3 Tag of any mp3 file.
+Listed in the implementations section of the [official ID3 standard website id3.org](http://id3.org/Implementations "id3.org swift").

 ***